lewis-creates/project-2-gamingquiz/README.md

 ## Colour Scheme
 - I decided on a simple colour scheme that was consistent throughout the quiz.
 FINISH WHEN COLOURS DECIDED ON.

+# Features

+## Exsiting Features:

+### Header and Footer
+*   Header element detailing the quiz title and a interactive footer that will direct users to my social media sites.

+IMAGES OF HEADER AND FOOTER

+### Interactive Start Button
+*   The users will be greeted on the home page with an interactive start button that has a hover effect and opens up the rules window when clicked.

+IMAGES OF START BUTTON AND START BUTTON HOVER
+IMAGE OF THE INSTRUCTIONS

+### Question number in the Quiz Area
+*   The users will see the question number they are on and how many questions there are in the header of their quiz area.

+IMAGE OF QUESTION NUMBER

+### Timer bar and number
+*   The user will see how many seconds left there are to answer the current question.
+This will also be displayed in a timer bar.

+IMAGE OF TIMER BAR

+### Selecting correct answer
+*   Selecting the correct answer will stop the timer and timer bar, display the answer as COLOR and display a button to move to the next question.

+IMAGE OF CORRECT ANSWER

+### Incorrect answer selection
+*   Selecting an incorrect answer will stop the timer and the timer bar, display the incorrect answer selected as COLOR and the correct answer as COLOR.

+IMAGE OF INCORRECT ANSWER

+### Results Area
+*   The results area will show the total number of questions correct, calculate the percentage and use the percentage to generate a grade for the user.

+IMAGE OF RESULTS AREA

+### Random Question Order Generation
+*   The 20 questions in the quiz appear in a random order every time the quiz is attempted to ensure the user does not just learn the sequence of answers.

+IMAGE OF RANDOM QUESTION EXAMPLES X2

+### Random Answer Order Generation
+*   The answers will appear in a random order for each question every time the quiz is attempted.
+This ensures the user does not just learn the sequence of answers.

+IMAGE OF RANDOM ANSWER EXAMPLES X2